 The true leader cannot be seen to as self-serving, such as taking the easier jobs and perks for themselves, as opposed to be seen as team-serving.
 The leader who puts own interests or ambitions before the team’s is automatically in conflict with the ability to lead.
 The leader position is one that is gained by merit.
-If a false leader attempts to elevate own position by diminishing the people around, then it risks a loss of momentum and cohesion in the PDCA cycle.
+If a false leader attempts to elevate own position by diminishing the people around, then it risks a loss of cohesion and momentum in the PDCA cycle.

 If the leader feels it is necessary to ‘crack the whip’ to get things done, then it tells that he or she is probably not the natural leader and may be doing a disservice to the organisation.
 Remember, competent informed people can easily lead themselves and do not need pushing.
 If it is the organisation self that promotes such a leaderships style, then its top leaders are the problem.
 Having come into many organisations as a management consultant and regularly performed quality system audits over the years, I can tell there tends to be a correlation between an overly controlling system and a lacking competency in an organisation’s top management.
 People do not follow incompetent, arrogant bullies.
 Such organisations tend to end up with weak and under-performing people, who wish they were elsewhere but for various reasons are unable to make the move.
 Luckily, they are in a minority and most organisations that I have come across in fact have excellent leadership.

 The best leaders do not associate their actions with leadership.
-They simply work on behalf of the team, displaying competencies and commitment that are contagious, in a way that others feel compelled to follow the example.
+They simply work on behalf of the team, displaying competencies and commitment that are contagious, in a way that others feel compelled to copy the example.
 Quality and performance naturally happen.

 Transformational change is associated with the organisation having to focus on a single bigger leap, as opposed applying the incremental PDCA cycle approach.
 This also starts with assessing the problem and opportunities that motivates a change; but from thereon often calls for a more focused style of leadership than the one described above.
 See my post on influencing transformational change.